Lifestyle

 Hold That Thought (It May Be Worth Something)!

 A lot of really successful entrepreneurs didn’t walk the straight and narrow.
-Sometimes you might feel that things aren’t so clear-cut and sometimes you feel you need to get your hands a little dirty.
+Sometimes, you might feel that things aren’t so clear-cut, and sometimes, you need to get your hands dirty.
 Here are two guys who did just that:

 Bill Gates and Paul Allen tried to hack into their company's database to get free computing time.